oracle-livelabs/database/patch-me-if-you-can/lab4-autoupgrade-4-patching/lab4-autoupgrade-4-patching.md

 __As this job will run for about 30 minutes, you may now *proceed to the next lab*__.

-Once the job finished you'll see an output similar to:
+Once the job is finished you'll see an output similar to:
 ![autoupgrade refresh](./images/autoupgrade-status-finish.png " ")

-## Acknowledgements
+## Acknowledgments
 * **Author** - Mike Dietrich
 * **Contributors** Klaus Gronau, Daniel Overby Hansen
 * **Last Updated By/Date** - Klaus Gronau, June 2023